astronomer/airflow-guides/guides/install-ssl.md

 tags: ["admin-docs"]
 ---

-The recommended way to install the Astronomer Platform is on a subdomain and not on your root domain, or aquiring a new domain.
+The recommended way to install the Astronomer Platform is on a subdomain and not on your root domain, or acquiring a new domain.
 If you don't have a preference, a good default subdomain is `astro`.
 (For the rest of this guide, we'll continue to use `astro.mycompany.com`.)

 You'll need to obtain a wildcard SSL certificate for `*.astro.mydomain.com` not only to protect the web endpoints (so it's `https://app.astro.mydomain.com`)